 (~5500K) = The average color temperate of the sun’s rays at high noon and for the longest portion of the day.
 Therefore, ~5500K will act as the standard that displays paint’s optimal characteristics of color and condition.

 The sun is the world’s light source, illuminating the majority of automobiles on the planet.
-Furthermore, ‘daylight’ in this article is defined as the direct rays of the sun as seen in midday.
+Furthermore, ‘daylight’ is defined in this article as the direct rays of the sun seen in the midday sky.
 Overcast skies have a totally different color temperatures and light pattern characteristics due to the diffusion of the sun’s rays.

-Color Temperature Directly Impacts Evaluation and Results in Paint Correction
+Color Temperature Directly Impacts Paint Correction Evaluation & Results

 To illustrate how important color temperature is to lighting for paint correction; imagine a white vehicle in for full correction.